 KCA is powered by Google Fiber and students use Chrome Books throughout the day to conduct school work and research for various projects they may be working on.
 There are also desktop PCs in the computer lab and library for students use.

 We also have a Mac lab for student and coursework in publishing, media creation, and art collaboration.

 - -DOES KANSAS CITY ACADEMY OFFER LUNCH?

 KCA partners with Bistro Kids to provide an amazing farm-to-table lunch program.
 Each day Chef Mark and his team prepare a full salad bar, main course, vegetarian entree and two soups, one of which is vegetarian.
 Ingredients are locally sourced as frequently as possible, with some items coming from our own garden out back.
-The lunch program is available for $195/semester or $5/day.
+The lunch program is available for $360 per year or $5/lunch

 - -WHAT FINE ARTS PROGRAMS ARE OFFERED?

 KCA has excellent music, theater and arts programs.

 Music: Music at KCA ranges from studio band, song writing, and KCA Singers (an after school A capella group), to a community concert series.

 Theater: The KCA Theatre Department provides a process-based arts education, with the goal of helping students discover their passion, self-expression, and confidence.